 As students bring their posters in, we share them at the end of the day.
 This is the perfect time to start working on our Speaking and Listening Standards (Thank you Common Core!)
-After a student shares, we take 3 questions to help understand the students more.
-Anymore and we’d never move on!
+After a student shares, we take three questions to help understand the students more.
+Any more questions and we’d never move on!
 Seconds are very inquisitive!
 LOL!

 Finally, I hang them up on the blinds for the first few weeks.
 I love that it adds a “kids are here” feel to the room right from the first week of school.

 Want to try this little project for yourself?
-You can download this file by clicking here or on the pictures.
+You can download this file by clicking here.
 The FREE download includes directions, tracers, and a letter to send home explaining the project.

 PLEASE LEAVE FEEDBACK!
 Plan to use this activity in your classroom this year?
 Be sure to leave feedback!I’d love to hear how you get to know your students those first few weeks back to school!
 Share below!